Why "let's just split it equally" is where partnerships go to die.

 Your founding team

-What should matter — and how much
+What should matter.
+And how much

 Optional: the private gut-check

 Each founder enters the split they feel is fair, ignoring the model.
-We compare it to the computed split and flag the biggest gap — the number to talk about first.
+We compare it to the computed split and flag the biggest gap.
+The number to talk about first.

 Vesting & your next round